ptro-development/ansible_simple_go_webapp/README.md

 - web_nodes

 # Requirements before deployment:
-1.ansible was configured on all nodes to be able to execute playbooks agains them
+1. Ansible was configured on all nodes to be able to execute playbooks agains them
 * ansible user created
 * ssh-keys generated and propagated
 * sudo set for ansible user to be able to run command as root

-2.the web Centos_6 available to run Nginx
+2. The web Centos_6 server available to run Nginx
-* name: master
+* master

-3.the application Centos_6 servers available to run simple go application
+3. The application Centos_6 servers available to run simple web go application
-  1. names:
 * client001
 * client002

-4.source code of application ready under /home/ansible/simple_app.go
+4. Source code of application ready under /home/ansible/simple_app.go

 # Ansible hosts file at /etc/ansible/hosts
-- look at provided hosts file.
+* look at provided hosts file.

 # Installation of application nodes
 ```